uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 [↩ Parent](#platform-helper)

-    Contains subcommands for getting version information about the current project.
+    Print the version of platform-tools required by the current project

 ## Usage

 ```
-platform-helper version ()
+platform-helper version [OPTIONS]
 ```

 ## Options

+- `--pipeline <text>`
+  - Take into account platform-tools version overrides in the specified pipeline
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.